 ‘Once again the selection panel was hugely impressed by the standard of writers and applications received for next year’s residencies at the Centre,’ says board of trustees Chair, Melanie Laville-Moore.
 ‘There are significant and high quality projects to be worked upon from a wide-range of writers at various career stages, and we very much look forward to welcoming them to the Centre across the year ahead.

-All of the residencies are available thanks to support from Creative New Zealand.
+All residencies are made possible with thanks to support from Creative New Zealand.

-The Michael King Writers Centre thanks all applicants and wishes all our residency recipients the best of luck with their work.
+The Michael King Writers Centre thanks all applicants and wishes our residency recipients the very best of luck with their work.

 For interviews please contact Michael King Writers Centre Chair, Melanie Laville-Moore, email melanieL@allenandunwin.com or ph.
 021 593 555